wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/5-themes.md

-A portal theme describes the colours, fonts, outlines and other design elements of a Power Apps portal.
+A portal theme describes the colors, fonts, outlines and other design elements of a Power Apps portal.

 The portal is provisioned with a default theme.
 However, you may want to align your portal with your specific corporate branding.